Quantitative vs. Qualitative Research: Types, Tools & Design

 5. Qualitative research adheres to the concept of respondent concordance.
 On the other hand, in quantitative research, respondent concordance is not an important factor.

-6. The ‘Power gap’ (researcher is superior to study population) between the researcher and the study population in Qualitative research is far smaller than in Quantitative research because of the informality in structure and situation in which data is collected.
+6. The ‘Power gap’ (researcher is superior to study population) between the researcher and the study population in qualitative research is far smaller than in quantitative research because of the informality in structure and situation in which data is collected.
+Therefore, the power gap is genuinely smaller in qualitative research due to its informal and participatory nature.

 9. Qualitative research designs are better suited for examining variations and differences in various aspects of social life.
 On the other hand, quantitative research designs are more appropriate for determining the degree of this variation and differences.